St Peter & St Paul Appledore

 Services at St Peter & St Paul change slightly each month.
 The normal pattern, to which all are welcome is:

-Refreshments are served after our services at 10.30am to enable people to have a chat.
+Refreshments are served after our services to enable people to have a chat.